The little [online] shop of horrors

 Masses of effort goes into ensuring physical stores are visually appealing and show off key products effectively – from endcaps through to mannequins and vignette displays.

-But with 4x as many consumers saying they would rather watch a video about a product than read about it, the case for investing in visual content is clear.
+But with 72% of consumers saying they would rather watch a video about a product than read about it, the case for investing in visual content is clear.

 How does your store measure up?